About FTP and Dropbox

-From the above points, we can know why many users prefer to use Dropbox instead of FTP, so how to transfer FTP files to Dropbox more easily?
+Because of those features mentioned above, many users choose to use Dropbox as an FTP server.
+But, how to transfer all files from FTP to Dropbox more quickly?
 Luckily, in this article, we will offer one FREE and best cloud file transfer tool---MultCloud to help transfer your files from FTP to a Dropbox account.

 MultCloud is a free web-based file transfer manager tool that can transfer files across cloud drives from one console without downloading and uploading.

 - Simple: It can transfer large data (more than TB) in one go without downloading and uploading.

-- It’s safe to use because it won’t save any account and password on the servers.
+- Safe: It’s safe to use because it won’t save any account and password on the servers.

-- It does not have any limit to adding cloud drives to MultCloud.
+- Compatible: It does not have any limit to adding cloud drives to MultCloud.
 For instance, for one MultCloud account, you can add unlimited cloud drives to it.

 - Smart: It supports closing the page and even turns off the computer while the transfer process is running.

-How to Transfer Files from FTP to Dropbox Quickly
+How to Transfer All Files from FTP to Dropbox Quickly

-MultCloud, a free cloud to cloud migration tool, is favored by many users to transfer or sync files from one drive to other.
+MultCloud, a free cloud to cloud migration tool, is favored by many users to transfer or sync files from one drive to another.
 Let’s take a closer look at how it works.

 Step 2.
 Click “Add Cloud” to add FTP account to MultCloud.